Annette Roque, wife of #MattLauer is Ashamed And Angry At Former #Today Host

-According to friends of the Lauer family, Annette Roque is having trouble with each new piece of information she learns about the Matt Lauer sex scandal.
+According to friends of the Lauer family, Annette Roque is having trouble with each new piece of information she learns about the Matt Lauer scandal.
 As much as she was not reportedly shocked about Lauer’s infidelity, she was shocked at the degree of sexual harassment at his Today show job and surprised about suggestions that he sexually assaulted or abused anyone.
 Roque is said to be ashamed of Lauer on her behalf and for the Lauer children.

 Back in 2006, Annette Roque filed for divorce from Matt Lauer over claims that he treated her cruelly and paid little or no attention to their children, Jack, Romy, and Thijs.
-But soon after Annette Roque withdrew the paperwork reportedly after Matt Lauer made her an agreement that involved a payment of $5 million to stay in the marriage for his reputation at the Today show.
+But soon after, Annette Roque withdrew the paperwork reportedly after Matt Lauer made her an agreement that involved a payment of $5 million to stay in the marriage for his reputation at the Today show.

 But friends of Annette Roque and Matt Lauer say that the conditions still persisted, even though they had made a post-nuptial deal.